GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Physical Strategies

-- Exercise: Even a 20-minute walk reduces stress hormones and improves focus.
+Exercise: Even a 20-minute walk reduces stress hormones and improves focus.
+Not optional.

-- Breathing: Simple breathing exercises (4 seconds in, 4 seconds hold, 4 seconds out) calm the nervous system.
+Breathing: Simple breathing exercises — 4 seconds in, 4 seconds hold, 4 seconds out — calm the nervous system.
+Sounds ridiculous.
+Works anyway.

 Cognitive Strategies

-- Reframe anxiety: Nervousness means you care.
-The physical sensations of anxiety (racing heart, sweaty palms) are similar to excitement.
+Reframe anxiety: Nervousness means you care.
+The physical sensations of anxiety — racing heart, sweaty palms — are similar to excitement.
 Tell yourself you’re excited, not scared.
+Your body can’t tell the difference.

-- Prepare for the worst: What’s the actual worst case?
-Usually it’s worse grades, not the end of the world.
+Prepare for the worst: What’s the actual worst case?
+Usually it’s worse grades.
+Not the end of the world.
+Not even close.
 Perspective helps.

-- Focus on process, not outcome: You can’t control your grade.
+Focus on process, not outcome: You can’t control your grade.
 You can control whether you do another practice question.
-Focus on the actions within your control.
+Focus on what’s actually within your control.

 On Exam Day